postman-solutions-eng/env-collection-scanner/README.md

 5. Check the output at the end to see any exposed values

 ### Options
 `-f` or `--filepath`: if included, will write the final output to the file name/path you speficy.
+File name should end in `.csv`.
 Default: `report.csv`.
 `-o` or `--overwrite`: If included, will overwrite the file with the given filename.
 If false and a file exists with the given or default filename, a datestring will be appended to make a unique filenae (ex: `report-1669071317405.csv` from `report.csv`).
 Default `false`.